imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 What's happening is that we are looking at `node_modules/test-sum/package.json` and reading its `main` field.
 Then, it will find the entry file: `index.js`.
 Since our `index.js` exports a function, then the `sum` variable will contain the `sum` function from the `test-sum` library.

 The next 3 fields, `repository`, `author`, and `license`, are more or less metadata.
-Read more about `package.json` in the [NPM `package.json` documentation](https://docs.npmjs.com/cli/v7/configuring-npm/package-json).
+Read more about `package.json` in the [npm `package.json` documentation](https://docs.npmjs.com/cli/v7/configuring-npm/package-json).
 However, if you are adding the `license` field in the `package.json`, please ensure that you read the next section, too.

 ## Add a license